Coin grading | UK/Worldwide

-Briliant Uncirculated or BU:
+Brilliant Uncirculated or BU:

 BU is not an official grade but is often used to refer to an Uncirculated coin with full mint lustre.

 You may see a coin referred to as a ‘Proof’.This is not a grade but the name given to a coin that is made using specially prepared dies (The dies are the inverted images used to strike coins) and often alternative metals.

-The flat areas of profs often have a mirrored finish, and you can literally see your face in them.
+The flat areas of proofs often have a mirrored finish, and you can literally see your face in them.

-Update 20th June 203.
+Update 20th June 2013.

 As well as the basic grades listed on this page, collectors will often encounter grades like ‘GVF’ for example.

 The range between ‘VF’ and ‘EF’ for example looks like this: ‘VF’, ‘GVF’, ‘NEF’, ‘AEF’, ‘EF’ and from ‘F’ to ‘VF’ looks like this: ‘F’, ‘GF’, ‘NVF’, ‘AVF’, ‘VF’.

-Sometimes, mainly due to a coin being struck with one sides design slightly higher or more complex (giving better protection) it is possible that a coin will have less wear on the ‘Heads’ side than the tail (or vice versa).
+Sometimes, mainly due to a coin being struck with one side’s design slightly higher or more complex (giving better protection), it is possible that a coin will have less wear on the ‘Heads’ side than the tail (or vice versa).

 Just as an average guide a coin that has been in normal circulation for approximately 5 years would probably qualify for ‘VF’ status.